fredicinho/schnauz/Readme.md

 ### Use Match grain and CardDealer grain

 #### Context and Problem Statement
-The Match grain is responsible for managing the game state.
+The Match grain is responsible for managing the match state.
 It could be responsible for dealing cards as well.
 However, the Match grain could become too complex if it is responsible for dealing cards.
 How should the grains be designed to reflect this relationship?